 We were particularly interested in projects that foster social connection among team members, create supportive structures to promote self-care, as well as projects that support individual and team health and resilience.
 We were also interested in projects that address work efficiency issues faced by our faculty and clinical staff.

 - support for trainings or lecture series around wellness;

 - funding to pilot a project around work efficiency;

 - trainings or supplies to implement evidenced-based well-being practices: gratitude, mindfulness meditation, or buddy systems/peer support

 - well-being supplies for breakrooms or recharge space

 - supplies to support a project that promotes physical well-being for your team (hydration, nutrition, exercise, sleep, etc.)

 All ideas were welcomed.
 We believe that you know best what would make a difference for well-being at work.

-Teams composed of front-line or clinical support staff employed at The Johns Hopkins Hospital, Johns Hopkins All Children’s Hospital, Johns Hopkins Bayview Medical Center, Howard County General Hospital, Suburban Hospital, Sibley Memorial Hospital, Johns Hopkins Home Care Group and Johns Hopkins Community Physicians are eligible to apply.
+Teams composed of front-line or clinical support staff employed at The Johns Hopkins Hospital, Johns Hopkins All Children’s Hospital, Johns Hopkins Bayview Medical Center, Johns Hopkins Howard County Medical Center, Suburban Hospital, Sibley Memorial Hospital, Johns Hopkins Home Care Group and Johns Hopkins Community Physicians are eligible to apply.

 The grants are intended to support Johns Hopkins faculty and staff involved in patient care.